CameronE14/Valley-gaming/README.md

  - I would also like to make note of a bug in the 'Contact' section.
 This seems to be only on mobile device, but when hitting submit on the form with incomplete required data.
 There seems to be a small lightly opaque black line that appears.
 I haven't quite had the time to figure out whats going on there yet.

+### Deployment

+  This site has been deployed using GitHub Pages.
+  More information on GitHub Pages can be found here https://pages.github.com/

 ---
 # Credits